Pringool/BULLEToHELLo/README.md

 - Time

 # Game Rules
-Don't get to close to them or let them hir you
+Don't get to close to them or let them hit you

 # Keys
 ## Movement